 Herzing University-Winter Park

-- The mission of Herzing College is to provide degree and diploma higher education programs of high quality that are designed to prepare a diverse student population to meet the needs of employers in technology, business, health care, design, and public safety.
+- It is the mission of Herzing University to educate, support, and empower all students for success in work, learning and engagement in our communities and global society.
 The career-oriented degree programs contain a complementary and integrated general education curriculum established to stimulate students' intellectual growth, to contribute to their personal development, and to enhance their potential for career advancement.

-Herzing University-Winter Park places among the top 20% of community colleges in Florida for:
+Herzing University-Winter Park ranks among the top 20% of community colleges in Florida for: